-This guide gives you the opportunity to find, acquire, manage, and distribute free and paid store apps to SCCM and deploy it to Windows 10 devices.
+This guide gives you the opportunity to find, acquire, manage, and distribute free and paid store apps to SCCM and deploy them to Windows 10 devices.
 Make sure you have already completed the connection configuration between SCCM and MSfB.

 - SCCM Sync with MSfB Microsoft Store for Business | ConfigMgr